ozchamo/YAKKO/README.md

 ## WHAT IS YAKKO MISSING?
 (Backlog of sorts?)
 Short of this being a backlog...
 - BYO network (i.e. don't depend on a virtual network) - this should be mostly easy, but I am yet to build a business case
-- Setting up Chrony as an "ops" function (though this seems to be covered in 4.7+)
 - Adding nodes from other physical machines and moving virtual nodes around (which may well defeat YAKKO's own purpose)
 - Many 'certainty' principles of higher level systems administration, this said, it tries to keep your firewall on, your SELinux running etc etc.